Do you want to have $100,000?

 But if you learn to see the positives in everything, you’ll be much happier and much more likely to succeed.

-If you doubt yourself from the start, you have no hope of reaching your goals.
+If you doubt yourself from the start, you have no hope of reaching your financial goals or any goals for that matter.

 Therefore it is critical to learn to believe in yourself and think positively as often as you can.